Jack Ogden (jewellery historian): Biography

+Early life and education

-Ogden was born into the fourth generation of a well-known family retail jewellery company"36.
-Ogden's and the tomb of Tutankhamun" – Harrogate History Tour’’ (2016) by Paul Chrystal based in Harrogate, North Yorkshire, but showed a strong interest in archaeology, particularly egyptology, from about the age of seven.
-A visit to the exhibition Tutankhamun and His Time at the Petit Palais, Paris in 1967 inspired him to study Egyptian jewellery techniques, thus blending his archaeology and jewellery backgrounds.
+Ogden was born into the fourth generation of a family retail jewellery company"36.
+Ogden's and the tomb of Tutankhamun" – Harrogate History Tour’’ (2016) by Paul Chrystal based in Harrogate, North Yorkshire.
+He attended Clifton House School in Harrogate until age 13.

+From childhood he showed an interest in archaeology, particularly Egyptology.
+A visit to the exhibition Tutankhamun and His Time at the Petit Palais, Paris in 1967 is said to have influenced his later research direction.

+Ogden attended Tonbridge School for his secondary education and left formal education at age 16 to work in the family jewellery shop.

+Later, Ogden pursued academic qualifications: his PhD from Durham University was awarded based on his demonstrated work, with the thesis Gold jewellery in Ptolemaic, Roman and Byzantine Egypt.
+His supervisor was Prof John Harris, then Chair of Egyptology and the Director of the School of Oriental Studies at Durham.
+Although leaving formal education with neither A levels nor a university degree, Durham was happy to accept his 1982 book as an 'equivalent qualification'.He also obtained the Gemmology Diploma (FGA) with distinction from the Gemmological Association of Great Britain, and a Diploma in Art, Profession, Law & Ethics with distinction from the Institute of Art & Law.

 His first academic article, on Roman imitation diamonds, was published in 1973.
-A detailed study of platinum group element inclusions in ancient gold objects followed in 1977, that same year conversations with the late John Goodall FSA on ways to bring together academics from around the world who had an interest in the history of jewellery led to the founding of the Society of Jewellery Historians.
-His vision here was to bring together specialists to create better understanding and dialogue between scientists and the art historians.
+A detailed study of platinum group element inclusions in ancient gold objects followed in 1977, that same year, conversations with the late John Goodall FSA on ways to bring together academics from around the world who had an interest in the history of jewellery led to the founding of the Society of Jewellery Historians.

-Ogden has written and lectured extensively on the materials and technology of ancient and historical gold jewellery and various aspects of gem history."Jack Ogden… TOOLS AND TECHNOLOGY: GOLD WORKING IN A HISTORICAL CONTEXT” – Society of North American Goldsmiths' (SNAG) Conference 2013"we look forward to welcoming Dr. Jack Ogden, a world-leading expert in ancient jewellery, for a lecture… From the Meticulous to the Sublime" – Amaranthine Exhibition Launch, Kallos Gallery His 1982 book, Jewellery of the Ancient World, (Trefoil and Rizzoli), a study of ancient Old World jewellery technology and materials, received high praise and is still considered the standard work on the subject.
-Since then, publishers of his writings include The British Museum Press, University of California Press, Cambridge University Press, Oxford University Press, Yale University Press, the Getty Conservation Institute and several peer-reviewed journals.
+Publishers of his writings include The British Museum Press, University of California Press, Cambridge University Press, Oxford University Press, Yale University Press, the Getty Conservation Institute and several peer-reviewed journals.
 His books and articles are widely cited in the academic literature dealing with jewellery history and precious metals.
-Although primarily focussing on jewellery he has a wide interest in ancient Metals and contributed the chapter on metals in Ancient Egyptian materials and technology (Cambridge University Press, 2000).
-He has taught short courses on the history of jewellery materials and technology in London, New York, Washington D.C., Malibu, and Stuttgart.
+Although primarily focusing on jewellery, he has a wide interest in ancient Metals and contributed the chapter on metals in Ancient Egyptian materials and technology (Cambridge University Press, 2000).

 Ogden has made various TV appearances and radio broadcasts, including interviews on historical aspects of jewellery, and acted as a historical consultant and a presenter for a multi-part documentary series on sapphires by China state broadcaster Central China Television (CCTV).